Why Do Gay Men Have Problems Forming Long-Term Intimate Relationships?

 Clinton: Exactly.
 And the other thing is don’t think that you can only have exciting sex with other people.
 Often the couples that are open with relationships, I ask them, “What are you getting outside of the relationship that you’re not getting in your relationship?”
 People will say, “I don’t know.
 It’s excitement,” or sometimes it’s filthy.
 It feels dirty.
 It feels anonymous.
 I said, “Well, why can’t you recreate that in your primary relationship?”

 And sometimes people have this mindset of, “I can’t do that with my partner.”
 But I really encourage them, “Well, yes, you can.
 You can have exciting, spontaneous …” You can go to a club and pretend you don’t know each other, and cruise each other.
 You can do all that type of stuff.

 Brian: Right.
 And it’s really helping them understand that commitment is actually very sexy and hot as well.

 Clinton: Absolutely.
 Yes.
 And this is what a lot of gay men don’t get to experience.
 What I feel so sad about is that in a long-term relationship, the intimacy and the sex can even get better than it was in the beginning.
 People think our long-term relationship is going to die.
 It’s never going to be as good as it was in the beginning.
 But I think it can get better.

 Brian: Absolutely.
-We’ve kind of been talking about this along the way, but I was wondering if you might be able to speak a little bit to how we might be able to confront some of these blocks, so that we can promote more successful gay relationships moving forward.
+We’ve kind of been talking about this along the way, but I was wondering if you might be able to speak a little bit about how we might be able to confront some of these blocks so that we can promote more successful gay relationships moving forward.

 Clinton: Yes.
 Certainly.
-Do you want me to address for people who are in a relationship, or people that aren’t?
+Do you want me to address people who are in a relationship or people that aren’t?

 Brian: Maybe a couple for both would be helpful.